Is Satin Silk?

 What is silk?

-Silk is a natural fibre from animals, harvested from silkworm cocoons.
-It’s got these perks:
+Silk is a natural protein fibre [2] derived from animals, harvested from silkworm cocoons.

 It’s known for its natural shimmer, strength, and knack for holding warmth while soaking up moisture.